-What is ACAS
+What is Acas?

-Services offered by ACAS
+Services offered by Acas

-There are three main ways of solving a dispute with ACAS.
+There are three main ways of solving a dispute with Acas.
 They are:

 The goal of conciliation is to help both sides reach a mutually acceptable agreement.

-It will often involve:
+It often involves:

-Establishing the issues being disputed;
+- establishing the issues being disputed;

-Meeting both parties in private to discuss matters;
+- meeting both parties in private to discuss matters;

-Getting both parties together to discuss matters; and
+- getting both parties together to discuss matters; and

-Rebuilding the relationship between the parties.
+- rebuilding the relationship between the parties.

-Any settlements made through ACAS will be legally binding.
+Any settlements made through Acas will be legally binding.

 Arbitration differs from conciliation in that both parties agree beforehand to allow a third party to decide the result of a dispute and make an award if necessary.

-ACAS’ role is to:
+Acas’ role is to:

-Appoint arbitrators to determine the result of a case;
+- appoint arbitrators to determine the result of a case;

-Provide administrative help to participants; and
+- provide administrative help to participants; and

-Examine awards for errors that are referred back to the arbitrator.
+- examine awards for errors that are referred back to the arbitrator.

 An employee can withdraw their claim at any time, but employers against whom a claim has been made cannot withdraw from the scheme.
 Any withdrawals must be made in writing.
 A settlement can be reached at any point during proceedings and if one is made, the arbitrator should be informed in writing.

-Arbitrators are selected for the ACAS panel because of their knowledge and experience of workplace discipline.
+Arbitrators are selected for the Acas panel because of their knowledge and experience of workplace discipline.
 Neither party can influence the choice of arbitrator.
 Upon selection, the arbitrator must confirm in writing that they do not know of any circumstances that could affect their impartiality (for example, if they know one of the parties in dispute).
-Until the conclusion of the arbitration, it is their duty to inform ACAS of any new circumstances that could affect their judgement.
+Until the conclusion of the arbitration, it is their duty to inform ACAS of any new circumstances that could affect their judgment.

 Arbitrators’ duties include:

-Determining the size of any awards;
+- determining the size of any awards;

-Allowing each party the chance to respond to the case of their opponent;
+- allowing each party the chance to respond to the case of their opponent;

-Adopting procedures that avoid delay and expense as far as possible;
+- adopting procedures that avoid delay and expense as far as possible.

 Arbitrators decide whether employers’ actions are fair or not based on a common sense judgement of fairness and good conduct.

 Mediation is similar to arbitration, but unlike in arbitrations, awards are not made in mediation.
-Instead mediators will try to make recommendations to the parties and will take a more active part in the proceedings, helping participants to find solutions.
+Instead mediators will make recommendations to the parties and take a more active part in the proceedings, helping participants to find solutions.
 Whether the parties decide to take on the suggestions of a mediator is up to them.

 A mediator’s role is to guide the other parties through the process, identify the issues at stake and come up with ideas that might improve the situation.
 How the process unfolds is down to the mediator, but they will usually:

-Start by speaking to the parties involved separately to establish what is wrong;
+- start by speaking to the parties involved separately to establish what is wrong;

-Help the parties to think about what they want;
+- help the parties to think about what they want;

-Encourage each party to see the matter from the other person’s perspective; and then
+- encourage each party to see the matter from the other person’s perspective; and then

-Make suggestions as to how the situation can be improved
+- make suggestions as to how the situation can be improved.

-Eventually the mediator will bring both parties together so that they can say exactly how the feel without being interrupted.
+Eventually the mediator will bring both parties together so they can say exactly how they feel without being interrupted.
 The mediator will ask questions and encourage both parties to come up with realistic solutions to their problems.
 If at the end of mediation no formal agreement has been made, the parties can ask the mediator to issue formal recommendations.